Environmental Justice Framework and General Plan Policies

 Advancing Healthy Communities

-San Francisco is working to ensure all residents and workers live in and enjoy healthy, sustainable and equitable environments.
-The City’s environmental justice work will establish a clear set of visions and priorities to advance health in communities of color and low-income communities that face higher pollution and other health risks.
-These City commitments will be developed in collaboration with communities and spelled out in an Environmental Justice Framework and related General Plan policies.
+San Francisco is working to ensure all residents and workers live in and enjoy healthy, sustainable, and equitable environments.
+The Planning Commission adopted the Environmental Justice Framework in 2023 to establish a clear set of visions and priorities to advance health in communities of color and low-income communities.
+These City commitments were developed in collaboration with Environmental Justice Communities.
+The Environmental Justice Framework is incorporated by reference in the General Plan Introduction.

 What Is Environmental Justice (EJ)?